 How you use your vehicle for commuting can also make a difference in your car insurance premiums.
 If you only drive to and from work or school, you will pay less.
 If you drive your vehicle for business errands, limited commercial use, or delivery, you will have to pay for business use policy, which is more expensive than a commuter policy.
 If you do not disclose to the car insurance company that you are using your vehicle for business use and have an accident while using it for that purpose, your claim could be denied.

 How Your Vehicle Affects Pleasure Rates

-If you use your car only for pleasure, you could still wind up paying more for your car insurance on that vehicle than you do for your every day vehicle.
-The type of vehicle you are insuring makes a big difference in car insurance price.
+If you use your car only for pleasure, you could still wind up paying more for your car insurance on that vehicle than you do for your everyday vehicle.
+The type of vehicle you are insuring makes a big difference in car insurance prices.
 You will find yourself paying more money if you have an irreplaceable classic that is fully restored.
 You will also pay more for car insurance if you have a high dollar sports car that is very expensive to replace.